 (c) Libraries, museums and community buildings, private clubs and fraternities, except those whose principal activity is a service customarily carried on as a business.

-(d) Bed and Breakfast Establishment and Tourist Rooming House subject to Chapter 254.61, Wis.
-Stats.
+(d) Bed and Breakfast Establishment and Tourist Rooming House subject to Wis.
+Stat. § 254.61,

 (e) Accessory structures with floor area or components differing from the standards listed in subsection 17.43(2)(d), provided the use of the structure is subordinate to a permitted use, and the parcel equals or exceeds the minimum area for the zoning district.
 The design shall be compatible with existing neighborhood development and not contrary to any existing restrictive covenants.
 Nontraditional designs such as quonset roofs shall be subject to this section.